Before you think I’m absolutely crazy to buy a property for more than what it’s worth, please hear me out.

 But what I want to do with this article is aim it toward those who might not have the expertise, time, or will to go out and do all these things.
 Buying a dirt cheap property, fixing it up, refinancing it, and then rinsing and repeating is not easy.

 Turnkey Real Estate: When the Cost Is Justified

 So, this is for all of you folks out there looking at investing in turnkey real estate.
 Yes, I know there are shady operators out there, but there are a few companies doing the right thing.
 They are looking after their investors and have some of the best reputations in the business.

 You know why?
 They probably sell their properties for a little bit more than they are worth.
 In this particular case, this is not always a bad thing, because that entire service and package comes with a completely hands-off experience—or at least it should.

 So, if you do not want to do any of the work such as finding, buying, renovating, tenanting, managing, and dealing with ongoing maintenance, then you may have to look at purchasing through a turnkey company.
 In many instances, I think you are going to be hard pressed to find a legitimate turnkey company that will sell your property for way under market value and offer all those services.

 Related: 3 Types of Investors Who Might Benefit From Owning Turnkey Rentals

-Contrary to the property belief, I think that there is a customer out there who may want to buy a property for more than it’s worth because it might make sense for their particular situation.
-For everyone else, the 99 percent, we definitely want to buy properties as cheaply as possible.
+Contrary to popular (or property) belief, I think that there is a customer out there who may want to buy a property for more than it’s worth.
+This is because it might make sense for their particular situation.
+For everyone else—the 99 percent—we definitely want to buy properties as cheaply as possible.